Pranjal2041/AdaptiveConsistency/README.md

-# Let's Sample Step by Step: Adaptive-Consistency for Efficient Reasoning with LLMs
+# Let's Sample Step by Step: Adaptive-Consistency for Efficient Reasoning with LLMs (EMNLP 2023)

 <p align="center">
   <a href="http://sample-step-by-step.info/">Website</a> •